 The allowance for sex—which, in its ideal form, is one of the most stimulating things a human body can experience—always seemed to me at odds with the stimulus-control approach.
 A note to aspiring self-help writers: The book For Better Sleep, Kitchen Sex remains unwritten.
 Otherwise, though, the idea of stimulus control made sense to a lot of people.
 It also included advice to avoid bedroom behaviors that abet anxiety, like clock-watching.
 And Bootzin's approach to insomnia endured, proving itself in several studies.

 So last year when Charles Czeisler, a professor of sleep medicine at Harvard Medical School, found that around 90 percent of Americans use some kind of electronic device within the hour before bed—and correlated the degree of use with ever-poorer sleep—one of his first theories of the case was overstimulation.
 That's because, Czeisler and colleagues wrote in the Journal of Clinical Sleep Medicine in December of 2013, "In addition to making phone calls, cell phones now allow the user to instant message, listen to music, send emails, play games, and surf the Internet."
 So they do.
 And all of that stimulation, the researchers proposed, may "impede the natural withdrawal of sympathetic nervous system activity necessary for sleep onset."
-Or, preclude one's ability to chill.
+Or, they preclude chill.

 A more vague hypothesis raised by Czeisler at the time was that the detrimental effects on sleep might be due to "light and electromagnetic transmissions from technological devices."
 Other researchers, too, have lately blamed the light exposure element, which is well understood to influence sleep patterns through photoreceptors in the retina that tell the brain to release the hormone melatonin.
 It flows forth from the pineal gland into the blood and around the body.
 Normally, melatonin levels rise before bedtime, peak in the middle of the night, and decrease in the early morning.
 That is why daily light-dark cycles are important for normal levels of alertness and sleep in most people.
 Abnormalities in these cycles are the basis for shift-work sleep disorder.
 But to what degree is the light from a device, not the cognitive stimulation it provides, responsible for the known sleep effects of screens?
 And is that light worse than, say, the light from a light bulb?
 In research published today in the journal Proceedings of the National Academy of Sciences, Czeisler and colleagues made an interesting advance in understanding that idea, and just how screens themselves tell our brains to stay awake.